MaxLyubimov/MapCreator/README.md

 # MapCreator
-This tool help to generate base_map.txt file which is the main component for map in the [Apollo](https://github.com/ApolloAuto/apollo) .
+This tool help to generate base_import map.txt file which is the main component for map in the [Apollo](https://github.com/ApolloAuto/apollo) .
 We use prepared geotiff file our territory for map generation.
 According to the file information there is a comparison of coordinates on the image with real coordinates.
 Accuracy of objects size depend on geotiff file.
 We use ``` gdalinfo ``` for information about geotiff file.

 Information about our geotiff file
 ```